 Betting odds: Denver Broncos at Baltimore Ravens

 - Time: 1 p.m.
 ET

 - TV channel: CBS

-Betting market: Baltimore opened -4.5 at BookMaker and moved up to -5.5 before settling at -5 behind 59% of dollars wagered at the time of writing (see live betting odds and data here)
+Betting market: Baltimore opened -4.5 and moved up to -5.5 before settling at -5 behind 59% of dollars wagered at the time of writing (see live betting odds and data here)